spectral-compute/scale-docs/docs/manual/diagnostic-flags.md

 ## `clang++` flags

-Except where doing so would create an ambiguity, the SCALE compiler accepts all of `clang++`'s usual flags in addition to those provided by nvcc.
+The SCALE compiler accepts all of `clang++`'s usual flags in addition to those provided by nvcc, except where doing so would create an ambiguity.

 ## Compiler warnings